intjelic/python-sfml/doc/source/api/graphics.rst

       Set/get the outline color of the shape.

-      You can use :const:`sfml.graphics.Color.TRANSPARENT` to disable the outline.
+      You can use :const:`Color.TRANSPARENT` to disable the outline.
       By default, the shape's outline color is opaque white.

       :rtype: :class:`sfml.graphics.Color`